backpack5689/personal-site/content/page/resume.md

 ### Amplion
 Security Analyst | *Summer 2020 to Present*
 - Moved the company from GSuite to Microsoft/Azure.
-- Restructured the wireless infrastructure, coordinating the project with all departments to ensure that it could be completed without impeding the work of ther departments.
+- Restructured the wireless infrastructure, coordinating the project with all departments to ensure that it could be completed without impeding the work of their departments.
 - Wrote *all* the policies regarding HIPAA.

 ### Lipscomb University